symbol/symbol-docs/source/api.rst

     0x804E0070; Failure_Namespace_Alias_Inconsistent_Unlink_Type; Validation failed because unlink type is not consistent with existing alias.
     0x804E0071; Failure_Namespace_Alias_Inconsistent_Unlink_Data; Validation failed because unlink data is not consistent with existing alias.
     0x804E0072; Failure_Namespace_Alias_Invalid_Address; Validation failed because aliased address is invalid.
-    0x80500001; Failure_RestrictionAccount_Invalid_Restriction_Type;
+    0x80500001; Failure_RestrictionAccount_Invalid_Restriction_Flags; Validation failed because the account restriction flags are invalid.
     0x80500002; Failure_RestrictionAccount_Invalid_Modification_Action; Validation failed because a modification action is invalid.
     0x80500003; Failure_RestrictionAccount_Invalid_Modification_Address; Validation failed because a modification address is invalid.
     0x80500004; Failure_RestrictionAccount_Modification_Operation_Type_Incompatible; Validation failed because the operation type is incompatible. *Note*: This indicates that the existing restrictions have a different operation type than that specified in the notification.
     0x80500005; Failure_RestrictionAccount_Redundant_Modification; Validation failed because a modification is redundant.
     0x80500006; Failure_RestrictionAccount_Invalid_Modification; Validation failed because a value is not in the container.
     0x80500007; Failure_RestrictionAccount_Modification_Count_Exceeded; Validation failed because the transaction has too many modifications.
+    0x80500008; Failure_RestrictionAccount_No_Modifications; Validation failed because the transaction has no modifications.
-    0x80500008; Failure_RestrictionAccount_Values_Count_Exceeded; Validation failed because the resulting account restriction has too many values.
+    0x80500009; Failure_RestrictionAccount_Values_Count_Exceeded; Validation failed because the resulting account restriction has too many values.
-    0x80500009; Failure_RestrictionAccount_Invalid_Value; Validation failed because the account restriction value is invalid.
+    0x8050000A; Failure_RestrictionAccount_Invalid_Value; Validation failed because the account restriction value is invalid.
-    0x8050000A; Failure_RestrictionAccount_Address_Interaction_Prohibited; Validation failed because the addresses involved in the transaction are not allowed to interact.
+    0x8050000B; Failure_RestrictionAccount_Address_Interaction_Prohibited; Validation failed because the addresses involved in the transaction are not allowed to interact.
-    0x8050000B; Failure_RestrictionAccount_Mosaic_Transfer_Prohibited; Validation failed because the mosaic transfer is prohibited by the recipient.
+    0x8050000C; Failure_RestrictionAccount_Mosaic_Transfer_Prohibited; Validation failed because the mosaic transfer is prohibited by the recipient.
-    0x8050000C; Failure_RestrictionAccount_Operation_Type_Prohibited; Validation failed because the operation type is not allowed to be initiated by the signer.
+    0x8050000D; Failure_RestrictionAccount_Operation_Type_Prohibited; Validation failed because the operation type is not allowed to be initiated by the signer.
     0x80510001; Failure_RestrictionMosaic_Invalid_Restriction_Type; Validation failed because the mosaic restriction type is invalid.
     0x80510002; Failure_RestrictionMosaic_Previous_Value_Mismatch; Validation failed because specified previous value does not match current value.
     0x80510003; Failure_RestrictionMosaic_Previous_Value_Must_Be_Zero; Validation failed because specified previous value is nonzero.